Winter storm blanketing parts of South with snow, ice

 Schools around Tennessee canceled classes and governments temporarily closed their buildings, as far west as Memphis and Shelby County, which saw a dose of ice and snow.
 Gov. Bill Lee shuttered state offices across Tennessee.
 Nashville and Memphis both saw their share of canceled flights at their airports.

-Kentucky Gov. Andy Beshear warned that the snow hitting his state was “both real and dangerous.”
+Kentucky Gov. Andy Beshear warned that the snow hitting his state was “both real and dangerous,” with hundreds of car crashes across the state.
 Some areas had already received more than a half-foot by early afternoon, National Weather Service meteorologist Ron Steve said.
-Beshear said he deployed teams of the Kentucky National Guard to help in the response.
+Beshear declared a state of emergency and said he deployed teams of the Kentucky National Guard to help in the response, particularly at interstate closures.
+Search and rescue teams were activated for safety checks on stranded motorists.

-The largest snowfall so far was 7 to 8 inches around Elizabethtown.
-Lexington had 4 to 5 inches, Steve said.
-Far western Kentucky had about 3 inches, and snowfall was tapering off.
+The largest snowfall so far was 7 to 8 inches (18 to 20 centimeters) around Elizabethtown.
+Lexington had 4 to 5 inches (10 to 13 centimeters), Steve said.
+Far western Kentucky had about 3 inches (8 centimeters), and snowfall was tapering off.

 In Elizabethtown, officials said a pileup of 20 to 30 cars in snowy conditions Thursday afternoon closed both lanes of the Western Kentucky Parkway.
 And both lanes of U.S. Route 25 in southcentral Kentucky were temporarily blocked by multiple crashes, state police said.